anodejs/anodejs.github.com/blog/acli/index.md

 ACLI is a command line interface, developed mainly for the use in the [anode project](http://anodejs.org).

 **Why do you need another command line interface, there are already few out there...**
-Well, that's true... but believe me, the things this eyes have seen...
+Well, that's true... but believe me, the things these eyes have seen...

 **No, really... why do you need another command line interface?**
 From my experience they were'nt very easy to use.
 Some were too buggy, some couldn't get HTML objects as a command execution result, and others were too limited of how to configure the control look & feel, command line prompt text, and more... each of the existing CLIs had some of the required functionality, but did not support other features that we needed.